rbaumgar/otelcol-demo-app/README.md

 $ podman run -i --rm -p 8080:8080 rbaumgar/otelcol-demo-app-jvm
 ```

-# Push image to registry
+# Push the image to a registry

 Find the *image id* and push it.
 You might need to login at first.